FL33TW00D/xet-swift/rust/README.md

 You can see that when importing, we need to link to `SystemConfiguration` and `CoreFoundation`.

+The build process was greatly informed by [this blog post](https://rhonabwy.com/2023/02/10/creating-an-xcframework/) by Joseph Heck (who is now on the Swift team :)).

 ## TODO

 - [ ] Test on iPhone